nikouu/mGBA-http/docs/ApiDocumentation.md

 #### POST
 ##### Summary:

-Sends multiple button presses simultaneously.
+Sends multiple button presses simultaneously for a given duration in frames.

 ##### Description: